karamullah69/DevOps-Tickets/README.md

-# CI/CD Pipeline with AWS CDK
+# CI/CD Pipeline with AWS Cloudformation

 This project sets up a four-stage CI/CD pipeline using AWS CloudFormation and AWS CDK.
 The pipeline automates the deployment of code from a GitHub repository to different environments (Dev, QA, UAT, Prod) with manual approvals for each stage.